44 Team Building Activities That Turn Colleagues Into Friends

-Artsy-Crafty Team Building Activities
+Creative Team Building Exercises

 These creative team building activities are a natural fit for a team of marketers and creative directors, but they work just as well for a team of engineers.
 It will allow everyone to engage a different part of their brain and encourage creative thinking.

-13. Get Colorful at a Painting Party
+35. Get Colorful at a Painting Party

-There are lots of local studios offering painting and pinot noir.
+There are lots of local studios offering team building activities with painting and pinot noir.
 You'll choose what you want to paint from their catalog, and one of the studio's instructors will show your team how to recreate the masterpiece themselves.

-14. Say "Yes, and" at an Improv Class
+36. Say "Yes, and" at an Improv Class

 The key to improv is listening to what others say and never saying "no" to your teammate's ideas (doesn't that sound like an attitude every office could use more of?).

-15. Show Off Your Moves in a Flash Mob
+37. Show Off Your Moves in a Flash Mob

 Bring a little active flare to your team building activities with a flash mob!
 The more the merrier, making this a great idea for big group games or events.
 Teach your team to move in-sync at a dance class.
 Have the whole team learn a single routine start to finish, then bring joy to the rest of the company by breaking out into dance in the lunchroom.

-16. Turn Trash to Très Chic for a Fashion Show
+38. Turn Trash to Très Chic for a Fashion Show

 Every year high schoolers from across the country try to create the best prom outfits out of duct tape.
 Bachelorette parties everywhere make wedding gowns out of toilet paper.
 And even trash bags have gone haute couture.
 Why not steal this idea for some fun small group activities?

 Have your coworkers break out into smaller groups.
 Each team should have one person to model and at least two people to serve as designers.
 Give the teams a set amount of time to create their fashion statement, then host an office fashion show.

-17. Get in the Swing of Things With Circus Arts
+39. Get in the Swing of Things With Circus Arts

-18. Belt It Out at Karaoke
+40. Belt It Out at Karaoke

-Community-Conscious Team Building Activities
+Community Service Team Building Activities

-Charity work helps promote your company's image in the community, but it also helps build your employees' self-image and estimation of their colleagues.
+Charitable team building activities help promote your company's image in the community, but it also helps build your employees' self-image and estimation of their colleagues.
 Helping others leaves people feeling happier, more positive and more grateful.
 It also promotes helpfulness as one of your company's cultural values and reminds employees to bring that attitude back to the office.

-19. Tell Litter to Take a Hike
+41. Tell Litter to Take a Hike

-20. Pave the Way for the Next Generation
+42. Pave the Way for the Next Generation

 You can host workshops simultaneously or hold them one after another so your team can watch and support their colleagues.
-The kids will learn new life skills and be introduced to potential career paths, and your team will learn what different departments do all day.
+The kids will learn new life skills and be introduced to potential career paths, and your staff will learn what different departments do all day.

-21. Train Dogs (and Your Team) at an Animal Shelter
+43. Train Dogs (and Your Team) at an Animal Shelter

 Work with an animal trainer, meet at the local shelter and have each of your team members pair up with a specific dog for the day.
 The trainer will show your team how to work with the dogs, and each of you will teach your assigned pup good manners and get them ready for their forever home.